 This fee-only firm is known for its all-encompassing takes on topics like risk tolerance, investment research and financial planning.
 It takes a comprehensive and lifestyle-based approach, as it believes this will provide the most complete picture of a client’s financial life.

 Silicon Valley Capital Partners Background

-Christopher Combs, portfolio strategy officer, founded Silicon Valley Capital Partners, LP in 2003.
-He is still the sole owner of the firm.
-Combs has around 35 years of experience in the financial services industry.
+Christopher Combs, portfolio strategy officer, founded Silicon Valley Capital Partners in 2003.
+Combs, who remains the sole owner of the firm, has more than 35 years of experience in the financial services industry.

 Clients who join this firm can take advantage of many different types of financial management offerings, including:

 - Business planning